-Core courses are waived if they are not offered within a feasible timeframe for a student to include them in their coursework.
+Core courses may be waived if they are not offered within a feasible timeframe for a student to include them in their coursework.
 In the rare case when a waiver is granted, the affected student's committee will be responsible for approving a plan to cover the material.
 If there is no obvious alternative course, the student will work with their Major Advisor and the rest of their committee to develop an Independent Study that will address the content and educational outcomes of the waived course, in the context of the student's program.
 The plan will then be submitted to the Graduate Coordinator for approval by the DGS and the Graduate Student Program Committee (GSPC).
+Note that the total number of credits required in the major is not reduced.